Marriage Green Card in Pennsylvania: What an Immigration Lawyer in Allentown PA Wants You to Know in 2026

 Can I work while my marriage green card is pending?

 Yes, once your Form I-765 employment authorization is approved (typically 4–8 months after filing).
-You cannot work legally during the period between filing and EAD approval unless you’re already in valid work-authorized status.
+You cannot work legally during the period between filing and EAD approval unless you are already in valid work-authorized status.

 What happens if my marriage green card is denied?

 You generally have options depending on why it was denied: file a Motion to Reopen or Motion to Reconsider, appeal to the Administrative Appeals Office, refile the case, or in worst-case scenarios prepare for removal defense.
 Denials are not always permanent — but the right next step depends entirely on the reason for the denial.
-An attorney consultation is essential.
+A consultation with an immigration lawyer in Allentown PA who handles marriage green card appeals is essential before you decide what to do next.

 Do you handle marriage green cards for same-sex couples?